-The first part of the event is dedicated to France-IX achievements and next year plans.
-The second part of the event is open to sponsors and partners presentations and more generally attendees benefit from inspiring and high quality technical insights.
+The first part of the event is dedicated to the presentation of France-IX’s achievements and future perspectives.
+The second part of the day is open to contributions from sponsors and partners, allowing attendees to benefit from inspiring and high-quality technical and market insights.
 The event ends with open discussions where everyone is free to share their opinions and inputs.

 Industry Leaders Speakers